-Pre-assembled wall mount controller shall have a height of 20.06” (51 cm), width of 13” (33.02 cm), and depth of 4.75” (12.07 cm).
+Pre-assembled wall mount controller shall have a height of 20" (51 cm), width of 13" (33 cm), and depth of 4.8" (12 cm).

-The controller shall be furnished in an outdoor, weather resistant, type 316 stainless steel wall mount metal enclosure, pre-wired for remote control, with a key lock.
+The controller shall be furnished in an outdoor, weather-resistant, type 316 stainless steel wall mount metal enclosure, pre-wired for remote control, with a key lock.

 The controller shall provide modular expansion up to 54 stations.

-The enclosure shall be NEMA 3R and IP-44 rated.
+The enclosure shall be NEMA 3R and IP44 rated.

 All station outputs shall have MOV and copper induction coil surge suppression.